Runner’s Knee Physical Therapy

 If your pain is to the side or on top of the knee cap, you might be experiencing another knee problem.

 Knee crepitus is the clicking, grinding, and crunching sensation within the knee.
 Certain movements and extended periods of rest may cause this symptom to appear.

 There are several treatments for runner’s knee.
 Here are the most common:

 Best Runner’s Knee Exercises

-However, there are some things a physical therapist may recommend to ease your runner’s knee pain with exercise.
+However, there are some exercises for runner’s knee that your physical therapist may recommend to ease and overcome your symptoms.